Skip to main content

 How Does Exercise Influence Hormonal Pathways?

 Moderate, consistent exercise appears to enhance the sensitivity of the hypothalamus and pituitary to feedback signals, leading to a more robust and efficient hormonal cascade.
 It improves insulin sensitivity, which is closely linked to testicular function.
-Insulin resistance is associated with lower and impaired spermatogenesis.
+Insulin resistance is associated with lower testosterone levels and impaired spermatogenesis.
 By improving how the body handles glucose, moderate exercise reduces a significant metabolic burden that can otherwise negatively impact the endocrine system.

 Impact of Exercise Intensity on Male Reproductive Hormones